jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

             )
         )

   still green!
 The test has a problem, the timestamp is always the same.
-I want to test the :ref:`function<functions>` with random timestamps
+I want to test with random timestamps

 * I change the expectation to use `datetime.datetime.strptime`_